BerkeleyLab/upcxx/src/README.md

 ### Devices and Heaps

-Devices like `{cuda,hip,ze}_device` exist mostly to provide a user-facing API (static contants, typedefs, a few standard methods, etc), but the objects themselves contain very little state -- basically just a `device_id` (which also serves as active bit) and a `heap_idx`.
+Devices like `{cuda,hip,ze}_device` exist mostly to provide a user-facing API (static constants, typedefs, a few standard methods, etc), but the objects themselves contain very little state -- basically just a `device_id` (which also serves as active bit) and a `heap_idx`.